Best Canned Baked Beans Recipe

 • Easy!

-• Budget-friendly because not a lot of extra ingredients are needed–just good, flavorful mostly pantry ingredients.
+• Budget-friendly because not many extra ingredients are needed–just good, flavorful mostly pantry ingredients.

 • Completely make-ahead.